 As a business owner, I can’t tell you how often I get approached with the opportunity to make an extra buck or two on affiliate revenue.
 If I will just use my clout to hock their wares, they’ll pay me money.
 And, after all, as long as someone pays me money I’m motivated to do it… right?
 Wrong.

 For various reasons, often having to do with brand image, affiliate sales might not be what you’re looking for after all.
 While it can get results, it can come with a reputation.
-If you don’t want to see your product hocked on hundreds of different squeeze pages with hyped long copy, pushed out in twitter streams chock full of affiliate links, or spammed to millions of people — all with your name on it — then you might consider a different approach.
+If you don’t want to see your product hocked on hundreds of different squeeze pages with hyped long copy, pushed out in Twitter streams chock full of affiliate links, or spam to millions of people — all with your name on it — then you might consider a different approach.

-The challenge, then, is how do you get “reputable” businesses (and I use that term hesitantly, as I don’t mean to imply that affiliates are categorically of ill-repute) to represent your product in more conservative business fashion?
+The challenge, then, is how do you get “reputable” businesses (and I use that term hesitantly, as I don’t mean to imply that affiliates are categorically of ill-repute) to represent your product in a more conservative business fashion?
 The answer: find what motivates them.

 As Douglas Karr pointed out in a recent post, citing one of my favorite viral videos, money isn’t always the answer.
 In fact, it rarely is.
 In fact, it’s the very offer of money, and nothing more, that actually dissuades me from considering affiliate offers.
-In effect, it insults my own worth, my sense of who I am and what I do, by presuming I could be distracted from my already all-consuming business ventures with the simple allure of money.
+In effect, it insults my own worth, my sense of who I am, and what I do, by presuming I could be distracted from my already all-consuming business ventures with the simple allure of money.

-So, how do you build what I call “Channel Sales”– an indirect distribution model that’s more complex (yes, more sophisticated) than affiliate?
+So, how do you build what I call Channel Sales – an indirect distribution model that’s more complex (yes, more sophisticated) than affiliate?
 How can you know what will actually motivate a business owner you wish to partner with?
-Simple: it’s their business.